P A P E R N O O K

 Meet our practitioners.

 We are passionate about supporting people to find creative ways for achieving wellness.
-Papernook has a small team of creative and fully qualified Arts Therapy practitioners, passionate about mental health and well-being.
+Papernook is a team of creative and fully qualified Arts Therapy practitioners, passionate about mental health and well-being with Masters degrees - the qualification required for delivering therapy supports under the NDIS.
+Our team maintain Professional Membership with the peak association, ANZACATA.

 Jasmine Sernberg